-- 7.2.1.
-Standard awards are where essential expenditure is offset against expected income.
-If the former is higher, the student is viewed as having a shortfall in funding.
-Where a shortfall in funding is identified a standard award may be issued. - 7.2.2.
-Standard awards will be a predetermined percentage of the overall shortfall in funding, which will be 100% of the overall shortfall in funding for students in priority groups (see Appendix A) but will not exceed maximum award level detailed in 6.3. - 7.2.3.
+- 7.2.4.
 Non-standard awards may be made for students with exceptional or emergency circumstances, which are likely to have a significant impact on a student's studies.
 They are considered on a case-by-case basis.
 All students outside of a priority group will be assessed under the non-standard award method.
 Any award made will not exceed maximum award level detailed in 6.3.
 All non-standard awards will usually be a one-off award that will not be repeated for the same circumstances.
-The Fund cannot provide long term funding. - 7.2.4.
-If the income and expenditure assessment shows a shortfall in funding over £6,000, no award will usually be considered until the shortfall in funding is below this amount.
+The Fund cannot provide long-term funding. - 7.2.5.
+If the income and expenditure assessment shows a shortfall in funding over £7,000, no award will usually be considered until the shortfall in funding is below this amount.